Senegal & Fathala: cross the Gambia River and head to the Fathala

 climate, welcoming people and diverse landscapes, from long stretches of white sand beach to

-mangrove swamps and nature reserves, this friendly country attracts visitors seeking guaranteed
+mangrove swamps and nature reserves, this friendly country attracts visitors seeking the

 A base for wealthy locals and foreign dignitaries, the village of Cape

 Point has a refined, laid-back feel.
 Enjoy your Gambia holiday at its beautiful best on when

 relaxing on a lovely wide sandy beach and at the bird sanctuary.
 Further down the coast is Kotu, with its lively bars,